openfaas/openfaas.github.io/_posts/2019-11-14-kubecon-san-diego.md

 It's great to see so many talks from the project being given over the course of a week.

-[Stefan Prodan](https://twitter.com/stefanprodan/), from the OpenFaaS community is also going to be giving two talks on Flux, a Continuous Deployment project created at [Weaveworks](https://weave.works): [Intro to Flux](https://kccncna19.sched.com/event/Uai2/intro-flux-stefan-prodan-weaveworks-alexis-richardson-weaveworks?iframe=no&w=100%&sidebar=yes&bg=no), [Flux Deep Dive](https://events19.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/schedule/).
+[Stefan Prodan](https://twitter.com/stefanprodan/), from the OpenFaaS community is also going to be giving two talks on [Flux](https://github.com/fluxcd/flux).
+The Flux project was built as [Weaveworks](https://weave.works)' take on continuous-deployment for Kubernetes, and has since become a CNCF Sandbox project.

+Here are Stefan's two sessions: [Intro to Flux](https://kccncna19.sched.com/event/Uai2/intro-flux-stefan-prodan-weaveworks-alexis-richardson-weaveworks?iframe=no&w=100%&sidebar=yes&bg=no) and then [Flux Deep Dive](https://events19.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/schedule/).

+If you don't get into town early enough to catch my talk at [Cloud Native Rejekts](https://cloud-native.rejekts.io), you can find out more about the conference on the [Google Kubernetes Podcast #79 with with Chris Kühl](https://kubernetespodcast.com/episode/079-cloud-native-rejekts/), the founder of the event.
+I'll be speaking about [inlets](https://inlets.dev) and the [inlets-operator](https://github.com/inlets/inlets-operator/), a free HTTP/S and TCP tunnel for develops and ops.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Really excited to see <a href="https://twitter.com/inletsdev?ref_src=twsrc%5Etfw">@inletsdev</a> growing up and leaving home with its own <a href="https://twitter.com/github?ref_src=twsrc%5Etfw">@github</a> org and a place on the <a href="https://twitter.com/CloudNativeFdn?ref_src=twsrc%5Etfw">@CloudNativeFdn</a> Landscape.<br><br>A big thank you to <a href="https://twitter.com/iboonox?ref_src=twsrc%5Etfw">@iboonox</a> for providing a logo.
+Website will be coming soon.<br><br>Check it out, give it a ⭐️<a href="https://t.co/5pPjk2MlpH">https://t.co/5pPjk2MlpH</a> <a href="https://t.co/NuDqCgkN5g">pic.twitter.com/NuDqCgkN5g</a></p>&mdash; Alex Ellis (@alexellisuk) <a href="https://twitter.com/alexellisuk/status/1184544960198205442?ref_src=twsrc%5Etfw">October 16, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Meet with me in person